Home / General / Consulting Firm vs Small Consulting Firm – Which One Gives You the Edge

 1. Dedicated Focus

-This allows them better to understand each client’s business needs and challenges.
+This allows them to better understand each client’s business needs and challenges.

 This focused approach often results in higher client satisfaction as firms can tailor their strategies more precisely.